-What does neuropathy means?
-“Neuro” stands for nerves and “pathy” stands for “disease of.”
-Therefore in simple terms neuropathy is defined as any disease condition related to nerves.
-It may exhibit like tingling, burning, weakness, numbness or painful sensations in various parts of your body.
+What does neuropathy mean?
+“Neuro” stands for nerves and “pathy” stands for “disease of”.
+Therefore, in simple terms, neuropathy is defined as any condition related to the nerves.
+It can manifest as tingling, burning, weakness, numbness, or pain in different parts of your body.

-Nerves compose the interconnected network in human body which exchanges sensory and motor impulses.
-Therefore neuropathy is often classified according to the site of damage or the disease causing it.
+Nerves form the interconnected network in the human body that transmits sensory and motor impulses.
+For this reason, neuropathies are often classified according to the location of the damage or the disease that causes it.
 There are many types of neuropathies such as peripheral, proximal, cranial, autonomic and focal.
-For the better understand of the condition as a whole it is useful to identify these terms in general.
+To better understand the condition as a whole, it is useful to identify these terms in general terms.

-Peripheral neuropathy occurs when the nerves outside the brain and spinal cord are damaged or affected.
-Therefore the symptoms may appear in upper extremities like arms, hands, fingers, or lower extremities like legs, feet or toes.
-Proximal neuropathy mainly affects areas of shoulder, hip, thighs or buttocks.
-In this article we focus mainly on the peripheral neuropathy and proven homeopathic remedies.
+Peripheral neuropathy occurs when nerves outside the brain and spinal cord are damaged or affected.
+Therefore, symptoms may occur in the upper extremities, such as the arms, hands, and fingers, or in the lower extremities, such as the legs, feet, and toes.
+Proximal neuropathy primarily affects areas of the shoulder, hip, thigh, or buttocks.
+In this article we will focus on peripheral neuropathy and proven homeopathic remedies.

 What are the causes of peripheral neuropathy?

 - Vitamin deficiencies such as B12 or folate

 - Certain medications such as cancer therapy drugs